escapeadmire/SoleCheck/Notes.md

+Site Webmanafest :

+//The display property in the Web App Manifest determines how your web app is shown when launched.
+Here are the possible values:

+//fullscreen: The app will be displayed in full-screen mode, without any browser UI elements (like the address bar or navigation controls).
+This makes the app feel like a native mobile app.

+//standalone: The app is displayed in its own window, without browser chrome (i.e., no address bar or tabs), but it still has a status bar at the top.
+This gives a more native app feel, but users can still see that it's a web app (in contrast to fullscreen).

+//minimal-ui: Similar to standalone, but with a minimal set of browser UI elements, such as back and forward buttons, and a URL bar.
+It’s useful for apps that want to be more web-like but still need some navigation.

+//browser: The app behaves like a standard webpage inside the browser with the full set of browser UI elements, including the address bar and tabs.

 Areas for Improvement and Explanation:

 Background Video Handling: The background video implementation is good, but consider adding a fallback image for browsers that don't support video or for users with disabled video.